CandiceTTtt/CBB-6340/README.md

 The earliest reported peak occurred in New Jersey on January 4, 2021, while the latest reported peak occurred in Hawaii on September 28, 2022.

-To further examine the distribution of peak dates, I also counted how many regions had their reported peak in each month.
+To further examine the distribution of peak dates, I counted how many regions had their reported peak in each month:

     Number of regions by peak month:
     2021-01     1